-| Confirmation of Executive and Employee Safety
+Confirmation of Executive and Employee Safety

 Nomura Real Estate Group, which the Asset Management Company belongs to, has implemented a safety confirmation system via the internet and email to quickly comprehend the situation of the disaster and the safety of executives and employees during a disaster.
-A safety confirmation drill is held four times a year to all executives and employees of the Group, and the participation rate in fiscal 2020 was 100%.
+A safety confirmation drill is held four times a year to all executives and employees of the Group.